jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

   * An apparently unschedulable task set may in practice be just fine, then
 * Only works for D=T task sets

-As N approaches infinity, the "utilisation bound" -- the maximum jek utilisation -- approaches 0.693 (from above).
+As N approaches infinity, the "utilisation bound" -- the maximum schedulable utilisation -- approaches 0.693 (from above).

 $$
 U